Skip to main content

 A Deeper Look

-Over 20 years, federal judges have declared five consecutive biological opinions on how the Columbia-Snake hydropower system should be operated in order to protect steelhead and salmon illegal and inadequate.
+Over 20 years, federal judges have declared that five consecutive biological opinions on the Columbia-Snake hydropower system operations were illegal under the Endangered Species Act because they failed to adequately protect listed steelhead and salmon.
 Taxpayers and electricity ratepayers, meanwhile, have spent at least $17 billion dollars on fish recovery.
-Yet these species continue to decline.
+Yet none of the recovery measures have worked to stop the species’ perilous decline.

 The Great Old Broads for Wilderness and our partners are speaking up against the demise of these critically endangered species and supporting restoration of free-flow and a natural ecosystem on the Lower Snake.